For EJBCA Software as a Service (SaaS), subscribe through Azure Marketplace and access the EJBCA SaaS in Keyfactor's environment.

 Step 5 - Choose Options for PKI Deployment

-Specify the following additional details required before Keyfactor can provision your PKI, and then click Deploy my PKI.
+- Specify the following additional details required to provision your PKI:

 - Domain Name: This domain name will be added to public DNS.
 All URLs end with “app.az.keyfactorsaas.com” and will be used for load balanced VIPS and CRL CDP URLs.
 These URLs can then be later used to configure URLs in your certificates.

 - ManagementCA Common Name: The name of the Management CA that will be generated upon installation.
 The Management CA is used to create the credentials that are used to access the EJBCA system.
 For more information on the Management CA, refer to the EJBCA Documentation on Managing CAs.

 Organization: Optionally, specify the organization name to be added to the Full Subject DN of the ManagmentCA.

 - Country: Optionally, specify the ISO Country Code to be added to the Full Subject DN of the ManagmentCA.

 - Full Subject DN: Informational field that displays what the Full Subject DN of the ManagementCA will be created with.
 For more information, refer to the EJBCA Documentation on Subject Distinguished Names.

 - SuperAdmin Enrollment Code: Create a new password that will be used to retrieve and password protect the superadmin.p12 file that is used to access the EJBCA Administration interface.